KaGaSi/project/Common/03-CommonUtilities.md

 # DensityMolecules {#DensityMolecules}

 DensityMolecules works in similar way as the DensityAggregates, only instead of aggregates, the densities are calculated for specified molecule types.
-Care must be taken with beadtype names in various molecules types, because if one beadtype appears in more molecule types, the resulting density for that beadtype will be averaged without regard for the various types of molecule it appears in.

 It is possible to use specified bead instead of the centre of mass for the coordinates to calculate densities from.
-Care must be taken, because the order of molecule types is taken from `FIELD` rather then from `DensityMolcules` arguments.
+Care must be taken, because the order of molecule types is taken from `vsf` rather than from `DensityMolcules` arguments.
 For example: whether bead 1 will be connected with `NameA` or `NameB` in `DensityMolecules ...
-NameA NameB -c 1 2` depends on molecules' order in `FIELD` file; that is if `NameA` is first in `FIELD`, 1 will be associated  with `NameA` and 2 with `NameB`, but if `NameB` is first, the associations are reverse, regardless of the order of names in the command's arguments.
+NameA NameB -c 1 2` depends on molecules' order in `vsf` file; that is if `NameA` is first in `vsf`, 1 will be associated  with `NameA` and 2 with `NameB`, but if `NameB` is first, the associations are reverse, regardless of the order of names in the command's arguments.
 If the centre of mass should be used, `x` is given as argument.
-In the above example (assuming `NameA` is first in `FIELD`) if bead 1 is intended to be used for `NameB`, but centre of mass for `NameA`, then an argument of the form `-c x 1` must be used.
+In the above example (assuming `NameA` is first in `vsf`) if bead 1 is intended to be used for `NameB`, but centre of mass for `NameA`, then an argument of the form `-c x 1` must be used.